Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 2. Eligibility Criteria for MBBS 2026

-Mandatory requirements set by the National Medical Commission (NMC):
+Mandatory requirements set by the National Medical Commission (NMC) apply uniformly to government, private, deemed, Management and NRI seats:

 - Age: Minimum 17 years by 31 December 2026.
 No upper age limit.

-- Academic: 10+2 passing certificate with Physics, Chemistry, Biology/Biotechnology and English.
+- Academic: 10+2 passing certificate with Physics, Chemistry, Biology/Biotechnology and English from a recognised board.

 - Minimum Marks (PCB Aggregate):